fsuri/Basil_SOSP21_artifact/README.md

 ### 2) Using the experiment scripts

-To run an experiment you simply need to run: `python3 SOSP21_artifact_eval/experiment-scripts/run_multiple_experiments.py <CONFIG>` using a specified configuration JSON file (see below).
-The script will load all binaries and configurations onto the remote cloudlab machines, and collect experiment data upon completion.
-We have provided experiment configurations for all experiments claimed by the paper that you can find under `SOSP21_artifact_eva./experiment-configs`.
-In order for you to use them yourself you will need to make the following modifications to each file (Ctrl F and Replace in all the configs to save time):
+To run an experiment, you simply need to run: `python3 SOSP21_artifact_eval/experiment-scripts/run_multiple_experiments.py <CONFIG>` using a specified configuration JSON file (see below).
+The script will load all binaries and configurations onto the remote Cloudlab machines, and collect experiment data upon completion.
+We have provided experiment configurations for all experiments claimed by the paper, which you can find under `SOSP21_artifact_eva./experiment-configs`.
+In order for you to use them, you will need to make the following modifications to each file (Ctrl F and Replace in all the configs to save time):

 #### Required Modifications:
 1. `"project_name": "morty-pg0"`